$7.5 Million Medical Malpractice Award For Severely Disabled Client

 Craig Brown and Peter Flowers Obtain $7.5 Million Award For Severely Disabled Client.

-Second Highest Medical Malpractice Settlement in Kane County History
+Second Highest Medical Malpractice Award in Kane County History

-Chicago Medical Malpractice Attorneys, Craig Brown and Peter Flowers recently obtained a 7.5 million dollar settlement for their severely disabled client in a case that was pending in Kane County for less than 2 years.
+Attorneys Craig Brown and Peter Flowers recently obtained a $7.5 million settlement for their severely disabled client in a case that was pending in Kane County for less than 2 years.